adrcs/ip400/README.md

 The current revision level is 0.4.

-See the release notes in the specific directory.
+See the release notes in the documentation.